-According to the works’ designer, the main reference is to 1970s anti-design movements that sought to shake up recognizable shapes and forms.
+According to the works’ designer, Boris Dennler, the main reference is to 1970s anti-design movements that sought to shake up recognizable shapes and forms.
 He also acknowledges inspiration, though, from a long-standing tradition of making secret rooms and hidden doors that dates back thousands of years.

 “Over the past ten years, Swiss designer Boris Dennler has developed a highly personal and playful form of design.
 A self-taught craftsman, Dennler navigates freely between styles and references; he is just as ease in recycling found objects as in shaping highly technical and precise forms.

 An enthusiastic iconoclast, he relentlessly strives toward redefining the status of the object and its form, and has no inhibitions when it comes to opposing the appearance of a piece of furniture with its precise function.